+With technology increasingly replacing routine tasks, employers today value the ability to think creatively and to develop innovative solutions to complex problems.
+A key strength of PPES is it provides students with such a training.
 Having studied a number of disciplines and developed numerous analytical skills, this degree confers the insights and skills to pursue careers in a variety of areas including public administration, teaching, journalism, media, law and management.
-The link below gives information on the career paths taken by our graduates.
+Moreover,